prologin/iorgen/test/samples/emptylines/emptylines.fr.md

   here to check correct parsing of empty line above.
 - Sur la ligne suivante, un entier : **N**, an integer, will be 0 in the sample input.
-- Sur la ligne suivante, une liste de **n** entiers séparés par des espaces :
+- Sur la ligne suivante, une liste de **N** entiers séparés par des espaces :
   **empty in sample**, an empty list (only in the sample).
 - Sur la ligne suivante, une chaine de **0** caractères : **empty string**, an empty string.